oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 1. Update the home page to add a new card for the Cloud Cash feature

    Open the file `lib/home.dart` and find the line `// ADD CLOUD CASH CARD HERE`.
-You need to add a new `Card` component at that point, simliar to the others that you see already in that file.
+You need to add a new `Card` component at that point, similar to the others that you see already in that file.
 This new card will tell the user about the Cloud Cash feature and include a button to allow them to navigate to the new Cloud Cash screen.

     ```dart
     <copy>